User Guide

 sequence: Sequence[int] = bpack.field(size=1, repeat=2)

-list: List[float] = bpack.field(size=4, repeat=3)
+list_: list[float] = bpack.field(size=4, repeat=3)

-Please note that the size parameter of the bpack.descriptors.field() factory function describes the size of the sequence item, while the repeat parameter described the number of elements in the sequence.
+factory function describes the size of the sequence item, while the repeat

 Record nesting